m3nt0r/cakephp-handlebars-view/README.md

 - `*.hbs`
 - `*.handlebars`

-They can live happily aside any existing `.ctp` file.
-You can mix and match your template rendering as you see fit or even only use handlebars for elements (recommended).
+They can live happily next to any existing `.ctp` file in your project.
+You can mix and match your template rendering as you see fit or even only use Handlebars for elements (recommended).

 #### Auto Script Tags